Arif Alvi: Education

-In March 2021, he tested positive for COVID-19 shortly after having received the first dose of a vaccine, which was later confirmed to have been a vaccine from Sinopharm.
-In January 2022, he contracted Covid-19 again amidst the Omicron wave.

 Professional career

 In 1981, Alvi was Chairman of the first Pakistan International Dental Conference.
 In 1987, he became Chairman of the Third Pakistan International Dental Conference.
 He became Patron of the Fifth Pakistan International Dental Conference.
 In 1997, Alvi became a Diplomate of the American Board of Orthodontics.
 He prepared the constitution of the Pakistan Dental Association and went on to become its president.
 He also served as Chairman of the 28th Asia Pacific Dental Congress.

 He served as Dean of the Faculty of Orthodontics of the College of Physicians and Surgeons Pakistan.
 In 2006, he was elected as the President of Asia Pacific Dental Federation.
 The next year, he was elected as a Councillor of the FDI World Dental Federation.

 Political career

-Alvi began his political career as a polling agent, and joined a religious party.
+Alvi began his political career as a polling agent and joined a religious party.

 While studying at De'Montmorency College of Dentistry, he became an active member of the student unions.
 He became politically affiliated with Islami Jamiat Talaba, a student wing of Jamaat-e-Islami Pakistan (JI) and went on to become president of the student union.
-During his early days, he was a critic of the Ayub Khan regime and was shot twice while participating in a protest in 1969 at The Mall, Lahore; a bullet still remains lodged in his body.
+In an interview, he told that during his early days, he was a critic of the Ayub Khan regime and was shot twice while participating in a protest in 1969 at The Mall, Lahore; a bullet still remains lodged in his body.

 He became politically active after Zulfikar Ali Bhutto announced the 1977 Pakistani general election.

 He ran for a seat on the Provincial Assembly of Sindh as a candidate of the JI from a constituency in Karachi in 1979 but was unsuccessful.
 In 1988, he quit JI and left politics.
 According to Alvi, he left the party because he had become disillusioned with their narrow focus on politics and had "always felt honest leadership is the real solution to Pakistan’s problems".

 After getting inspired by Imran Khan, he joined Pakistan Tehreek-e-Insaf in 1996 and became one of the founding members of the party.
 He participated in preparing the party constitution of PTI.

 He remained a member of the PTI central executive council for a year before becoming president of PTI's Sindh chapter in 1997.

 Alvi ran for the seat of the Provincial Assembly of Sindh as a candidate of PTI from Constituency PS-89 (Karachi South-V) in the 1997 Pakistani general election, but was unsuccessful.
 He came in third receiving 2,200 votes and lost the seat to Saleem Zia.

 In 2001, he became the vice president of PTI.